 - The official vehicle maintenance schedule is fine as a starting point, in other words oil and filter and brakes and stuff annually.
 But think of your car or bike as the Forth Bridge, in other words she ALWAYS needs some attention and TLC!
 Start at one end, work to the other and then start over again.
 (For those of you who do not know the amazing bridge, see Wikipedia https://en.wikipedia.org/wiki/Forth_Bridge) And TLC is tender loving care.

 - In this way you are always on top of anything that is needed and you do not risk to discover a problem many months later when it has perhaps got much worse, dangerous and or more expensive.

-This approach is in my opinion very relevant to motorbikes in particular, cos these days bikes have amazing performance almost like race bikes from a couple of years ago.
+This approach is in my opinion very relevant to motorbikes in particular, cos these days bikes have amazing performance almost like race bikes from a few years ago.
 Today’s sports bikes have 200 plus horsepower which puts massive stress onto the various components (wheels, tyres, brakes and chains mainly).
 I also keep copious notes in a small black book where I jot down everything I do with date and mileage, cos my memory has always been dodgy.

-Last weekend I travelled up to Fiorenzuola (near Piacenza) to see my 2 hooligans a 1500 km round trip and my 15 year old S4 performed GREAT (phew!).
+Last weekend I travelled up to Fiorenzuola (near Piacenza) to see my 2 hooligans, a 1500 km round trip and my 15 year old S4 performed GREAT (phew!).

 Here below are some of my current fleet: